ansys/ansys-pyensight-vscode/README.rst

 * Hover over a string in Visusal Studio Code's text editor to see the link to the relevant PyEnsight documentation.
 * Launch a *PyEnSight debug session* to start a new Python debug session in which to select the session and renderable.
 * Launch a *PyEnsight WebView* during a Python debug session to select a specific session and the renderable to display.
 * Use supplied snippets to simplify the scripting experience.
+  Just start typing any of the snippets and press tab on the highlighted one to get useful code for your Python script..
+  Here is a brief list of the snippets currently available:

+   - *LocalLauncher / locallauncher*
+   - *DockerLauncher / dockerlauncher*
+   - *EnSContext / enscontext*
+   - *load_data*
+   - *export / image*
+   - *export / animation*
+   - *query / plot*

 PyEnSight Debug Session and WebView
 ------------------------------------